 Arizona: $5 Million Rental Assistance Funds

 The Arizona governor Doug Ducey announced $5 million in rental funding as part of a Rental Eviction Prevention Assistance Program launched by the Arizona Department of Housing.
 The rental assistance is made available to households on following conditions: 1) primary residence is a rental located in Arizona and 2) have seen a reduction in income due to COVID-19, that when annualized, does not exceed 100 percent of the area median income adjusted for family size for the county in which they reside.
-As of May.
-8, the rent relief funds had only been made available to fewer than 400 applicants out of nearly 11,000 renter applications.
+As of May 8, the rent relief funds had only been made available to fewer than 400 applicants out of nearly 11,000 renter applications.
 As of late August, the program is still accepting applications.

 Arkansas: Community Rent Assistance Fund

 There is currently no statewide emergency rental assistance.
-However, a community relief fund has been set up at First Security Bank to collect donations and an allocation committee will distribute the funds over a 60-day period.
+However, a community relief fund was set up at First Security Bank to collect donations and an allocation committee will distribute the funds over a 60-day period.
 The program has since closed.

 California: $25 Billion Rental Relief Fund & COVID-19 Emergency Rental Assistance Programs

 As of August, California lawmakers still hadn’t come up with an emergency rent relief plan.
-In May, California State Senator Lena A Gonzalez introduced a Senate Bill to protect both renters and rental property owners from financial hardships brought on by COVID-19.
+In May, California State Senator Lena A Gonzalez introduced a Senate Bill in May to protect both renters and rental property owners from financial hardships brought on by COVID-19.
 The COVID-19 Emergency Rental Assistance Program would provide direct rental payment relief to renters who are unable to pay rent due to the pandemic, as well as property managers who agree to specified terms (i.e., forgoing rent increases and late charges).
 California lawmakers are also working on two proposals—one is a $25 billion economic relief fund for rent payment assistance and the other is a renter assistance program in which property managers would be asked to forgive rent payments in exchange for tax credits.